 To help you get started, here are five lockdown home improvement hacks.

 If those chipped kitchen cupboards with peeling paint are getting on your nerves and another coat of paint doesn’t seem to make a difference, ordering an expensive new kitchen isn’t your only option.

 Order self-adhesive vinyl from eBay and, provided you apply it carefully, your kitchen units will look brand new – be careful of those air bubbles if you want a smooth and seamless finish.

 Wall stickers and decals are another excellent and economical way to personalise a living room, kitchen or hallway.

 And when you order from a firm like Wallboss, you can design your own decal using their terrific templates, have it delivered and position it perfectly in a matter of minutes.

 3. Remote Office Art

-If you’re a fan of edgy and creative tattoo art, you can purchase digital prints from Abandon Ship – this cool designer has a range of colourful retro designs you can customise with your name or a motivational motto.
+Or, if you’re a fan of edgy and creative tattoo art, you can purchase digital prints – colourful retro designs could be customised with your name or a motivational motto.

 4. Skirting Boards

 Now probably isn’t the time to turn your home upside down as you paint it from ceiling to floor – your family wouldn’t forgive you for the upheaval!